Dowry: United States

 Fra Angelico's painting: The Story of St Nicholas Giving Dowry to Three Poor Girls.
 The 15th-century painting relates to the story of a poor man with three daughters.
 In those days a young woman's father had to offer prospective husbands a dowry.
 Without a dowry, a woman was unlikely to marry.
 Mysteriously, on three occasions, so goes the story, a bag of gold appeared in their home, for the dowries, courtesy of St Nicholas.
 Later, St Nicholas came to be known as Santa Claus.

 The dowry was a custom brought to the United States by colonists from England and elsewhere in Europe.
-One legend tells how John Hull, the Master of the Mint in Boston and a wealthy man, determined the dowry for his daughter Hannah's marriage to Samuel Sewall.
+One legend tells how John Hull, the Master of the Mint in Boston, Massachusetts, and a wealthy man, determined the dowry for his daughter Hannah's marriage to Samuel Sewall.
 Hull is said to have set his 18-year-old daughter onto one side of the large scales in his warehouse.
 He piled shillings into the other side of the scale until he reached her weight in silver, and that was her dowry.

 The daughters of wealthy 19th-century industrialists, who were able to inherit large amounts of money and property, were given "dowries" by their fathers to marry European aristocrats who held a title but had little wealth.
 The mutual exchange of title and wealth raised the status of both bride and groom.
 A very good example is the marriage of Consuelo Vanderbilt to Charles Spencer-Churchill, 9th Duke of Marlborough in 1895.